-- Familial Status is the configuration of one's family or one's role in a family. - Parental Status is the status of a person who, with respect to another person who is under the age of 18, is a biological, adoptive, foster, stepparent, legal custodian or guardian, in loco parentis with respect to such person, or actively seeking legal custody, guardianship, visitation, or adoption of such a person. - Pregnancy and Related Conditions are the full spectrum of processes and events connected to pregnancy, including pregnancy, childbirth, termination of pregnancy, lactation, related medical conditions, and recovery therefrom. - Reasonable Modifications are individualized modifications to the policies practices, or procedures that do not fundamentally alter the College education program or activity.
+- Familial Status is the configuration of one's family or one's role in a family. - Parental Status is the status of a person who, with respect to another person who is under the age of 1823, is a biological, adoptive, foster, stepparent, legal custodian or guardian, in loco parentis with respect to such person, or actively seeking legal custody, guardianship, visitation, or adoption of such a person. - Pregnancy and Related Conditions are the full spectrum of processes and events connected to pregnancy, including pregnancy, childbirth, termination of pregnancy24, lactation, related medical conditions, and recovery therefrom.